NorthernStars/SRCMS-Documentation/Development/Libraries/Remote Input Management Library.md

 }
 ```

-3. Include the rim-lib into your project to be able to use it inside your apps build.gradle:
+3. Include the rimlibrary into your project to be able to use it inside your apps build.gradle:
 ```
 dependencies {
-    implementation 'de.fhkiel.srcms.remote:rimlibrary:x.x.x'}
+    implementation 'de.fhkiel.srcms.remote:rimlibrary:x.x.x'
+}
 ```
 Replace the x.x.x with the latest version of the RIM Library inside your Maven Repository.